In London skirmishes, suspected far-right protester is rescued

-LONDON (Reuters) - A man identified by the crowd as a far-right protester was carried to safety on Saturday as animosity was briefly set aside on a day of clashes in London between police and rival groups.
+LONDON (Reuters) - A man identified by the crowd as a far-right protester was carried to safety by a Black Lives Matter protester on Saturday as animosity was briefly set aside on a day of clashes in London between police and rival groups.

 Pictures showed a white man clutching his head as a black man carried him over his shoulders, flanked by police in riot gear.